khuang28jhu/bs3/README.md

 # BS-Seeker3
-BS-Seeker3 performs accurate and fast mapping of bisulfite-treated short reads.
-It incorporates a series of new features to achieve significantly faster speed and better accuracy compared to other available bisulfite reads aligners.
-It is 1.5 time faster than BSMAP and 10 times faster than Bismark and maps twice the reads than both aligners.
-BS-Seeker3 also offers additional analysis of bisulphite read data to further investigate and visualize the methylation pattern after alignment.
+BS-Seeker3 maps bisulfite-treated reads (bs-seq) with high accuracy and ultra-fast speed.
+While being 1.5 time faster than BSMAP and 10 times faster than Bismark, BS-Seeker3 is abel to maps twice as many reads as both aligners.
+In addition to its high-throughput performance, BS-Seeker3 offers additional downstream analysis of bs-seq to further investigate and visualize methylation pattern post-alignment.

 # Table of Contents